-Once the CPI has created a password and logged in they should add their CPI ID, and certificate to their profile.
+Once the CPI has created a password and logged in, they must add their CPI ID and certificate to their profile.
 Click the Account icon (top-right) and select Profile.

-With your CPI information added to the Orchestrator, we can proceed to configure your Celona APs.
+With CPI information added to Celona Orchestrator, proceed to configure your Celona APs.

-Access Points from the left hand menu, select the AP you want to configure.
+Select Access Points from the left hand menu and select the AP you want to configure.

-For an indoor AP, only the latitude and longitude data are required.
-Outdoor APs require additional data including:
+For an indoor AP, only latitude and longitude data are required.
+Outdoor APs require additional data, including:

 antenna model used,